isakro/shoredate/README.md

 occupied (Roalkvam 2023).

-While the package offers ways to extend and adjust the method for application in other areas which have been characterised by a monotonic trajectory of relative sea-level regression, the ways and degree to which the procedures are directly applicable elsewhere is largely undetermined and likely to vary between contexts.
+While the package offers ways to extend and adjust the method for application in other areas, the ways and degree to which the procedures are directly applicable elsewhere is largely undetermined, and likely to vary between contexts.
+Such extensions are currently limited to regions that have been characterised by a monotonic trajectory of relative sea-level regression.
 Do also note that as the method is dependent on regularities in human behaviour, and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties, also within the core area for which it was developed.
 In sum therefore, the dates achieved with the package should be treated with care.

 ## Installation and loading